UPBGE/upbge.github.io/README.md

 # UPBGE-Web

 This is a repository for the website of [UPBGE](https://upbge.org) project.

 The `master` branch contains the source files for the website, which is built and published to `gh-pages` branch via a Github workflow.

-### Requirements
+### Prerequisites

-* [Node.js](https://nodejs.org) is needed to build and test the website.
+1. [Node.js](https://nodejs.org) is needed to build and test the website.
-* Node version must be lower than [Node 17.0.0](https://github.com/facebook/create-react-app/issues/11708#issue-1070155697) due to issues mentioned in the linked issue.
+2. Node [version](https://nodejs.org/api/cli.html#-v---version) needs to be lower than Node 17 due to unresolved issues from external NPM packages as mentioned [here](https://github.com/facebook/create-react-app/issues/11708#issue-1070155697).
+3. [Git](https://git-scm.com/downloads) or [manual](https://stackoverflow.com/a/2751270) ZIP downloads are required for compiling to work properly.

 ### Install Dependencies